QasimK/arch-desktop/src/24_sway.md

 TODO: xkb_options, layers, etc. This is all confusing.
     man xkeyboard-config

-Use `libinput show-events` to get keyboard keys.
+Use `libinput debug-events --show-keycodes` to get keyboard keys.

+(THIS IS WRONG, YOU WANT `wev` but that is AUR!)

 The common media keys are: